juriad/advent2023/README.md

 This turned out to be bad and needed to be reimplemented for the second task.
 Counting how much the trench adds to the area was interesting.

+## Day 19 - F#

+Like a lot of other functional languages, once it compiles, it usually gives the correct answer.
+F# is really nice, only lacking on some bits of documentation where it refers to C#.
+I wonder if there is syntax for record field accessor function.

+I liked the task; it was worth saving a nice functional language for it.
+The representation of the domain was easy in F# and none of the algorithms were hard either.

 # Lists

 ## Language pool